tshuva/brainspace/README.md

 ### **Extra Credit (Optional)**
 - Add a **second chart** that displays a **1-second moving average** for each channel.
 - Decide where and how to compute the moving average while keeping performance optimal.
+- Add any other cool features you think might be nice, either fully implementing them or adding a placeholder and comments.

 ### <a name="generative-ai"></a>Generative AI